-A "scheduled impairment" is a loss of function to feet, toes, hands, fingers, arms, eyes, ears or teeth.
-The doctor will give you a rating on these scheduled impairments that will be based on the degree of function you have lost and how much the loss of function interferes with your ability to work and earn wages.
+A "scheduled impairment" is a loss of function to certain body parts listed in a state schedule, including feet, toes, hands, fingers, arms, eyes, ears or teeth.
+The doctor will give you a disability rating, in the form of a percentage, which will determine the amount of your benefits.

-Scheduled impairments are compensated by different numbers of weeks of compensation.
-For example, the loss of an arm at the shoulder entitles a worker to 208 weeks of permanent disability compensation.
+Scheduled impairments are paid for a number of weeks determined by the state schedule.
+For example, a total loss of use of an arm at the shoulder is worth 208 weeks of compensation.
 The loss of a hand below the wrist will get you 104 weeks of compensation, and complete deafness in both ears 139 weeks.
-A worker losing a big toe can receive from 9 to 26 weeks of PD payments, depending on which joint the toe was lost at.
+The maximum weekly benefit for a scheduled impairment is $294.93 (as of July 1, 2016).

 Payment for Disfigurement